Abacus Life Cares –

 For more information on how life insurance proceeds are taxed, visit the IRS.

 Over the past decade, the market has become incredibly well regulated.
 The entire life settlement market is regulated on a state-by-state basis instead of nationally.
 Therefore, the responsibility falls on each state’s government to make sure that companies are behaving ethically.
 The majority of states do require specific licensing and practice strict oversight to ensure customer safety.
-Here at Abacus Life, we are proud to share that we are licensed for life and viatical settlements in many states.
+Here at Abacus Life, we are proud to share that we are licensed for life and viatical settlements in all states excluding Alaska.

 senior couple on hospital - life settlements bed with woman life settlements settlement viatical